Transformation

 The JSE has made significant progress on its transformation strategy, internally and externally, over the past five years.
 Notably, it has diversified the profile of its top management and senior management teams, increasing its representation of ACI and female employees.

-Our transformation initiatives, focused on measurable impact, are aligned to the JSE’s priority United Nations Sustainable Development Goals.
-These aim to support stakeholders in our value chain and contribute to addressing key national agenda issues.
-This includes our financial support of Black-owned stockbrokers, our CSI spend, the annual SA Tomorrow Conferences to attract foreign investors, and engagements with government and regulators to support their programmes.
+This aims to support stakeholders in our value chain and contribute to addressing key national agenda issues.
+This includes our financial support of Black-owned stockbrokers, our CSI spend, attracting foreign investors, and engagements with government and regulators to support their programmes.

 We are proud of the strides we have made towards building an economically inclusive society and remain committed to building prosperity for our people and the communities where we operate.